James-Thorson-NOAA/James-Thorson-NOAA.github.io/docs/tutorials/condition.md

   category_names=c("Biomass","Condition (grams per cm^power)") )
 ```

-Inspecting results, we see that that condition (weight-at-length in grams per allometric length) has declined for Gulf of Alaska arrowtooth from the 1980s to 2010s.
+Inspecting results, we see that that biomass-weighted condition (weight-at-length in grams per allometric length) has declined for Gulf of Alaska arrowtooth from the 1980s to 2010s.
 These trends largely differ from the oscillating increase and decrease in total biomass 1990-1996 and again 2003-2009.

 ![Condition index](/assets/images/condition/Index.png)

-Inspecting maps of condition gives context for these changes, where mapped condition differs more across years (panels) than among locations within a given year.
+Inspecting maps of log-condition $log(a)$ provides ecological context for these interannual changes.
+Specifically, we see that log-condition differs more across years (panels) than among locations within a given year.

 ![Condition maps](/assets/images/condition/ln_density--Condition-predicted.png)